-2018: MLS regular season: Has started one of five appearances, recording one assist (121 minutes played).
+2018: MLS regular season: Started one of seven appearances, recording one goal and one assist (153 minutes played).
 Earned his MLS debut as a second-half substitute against FC Dallas on July 28, becoming the youngest player in Sporting KC history to feature in an MLS match at 16 years and 61 days.
 In a 1-0 win over the Houston Dynamo on Aug.
 4, Busio became the third-youngest player to start a match in league history and the second-youngest to record an assist at 16 years and 68 days, setting up Diego Rubio's goal in the 74th minute.
+Came off the bench in the second half to score in the 94th minute of a 4-1 victory at Vancouver Whitecaps FC on Oct.
+17, becoming the second-youngest goal scorer in MLS history.
 Open Cup: Started and played 90 minutes in a 2-0 fourth-round win over Real Salt Lake on June 6, becoming the youngest player in Sporting KC history to feature in a competitive match at 16 years and nine days.
+MLS Cup Playoffs: Has not featured.

 2017: MLS regular season: Did not feature.